eth-protocol-fellows/cohort-five/projects/focil-geth-and-prysm-poc.md

-Sure, here's the restructured presentation content in Markdown format:

 # Fork-Choice Enforced Inclusion Lists (FOCIL) Proof of Concept in Geth and Prysm

 Enhancing Decentralization and Censorship Resistance in Block Production